 - Dwell time reduction

-Not to mention EDR provides a single source of truth for all endpoint actions and analyses for perceived and detected malicious activity.
+Not to mention EDR solutions provide a single source of truth for all endpoint actions and analyses for perceived and detected malicious activity.
 EDR improves your ability to effectively mitigate any malicious activity that bypasses all other security mechanisms on the endpoint.

 The final piece in the puzzle is arguably the most important.
 Managed Detection and Response (MDR) is a strategic opportunity to co-manage your security posture and incident response.
 MDR extends your team’s capabilities by expediting reaction time to malicious events in your environment.

-Managed endpoint security solutions encourage your organization’s security team members to focus on the highest-value work in their roles.
+A managed endpoint security solution encourages your organization’s security team members to focus on the highest-value work in their roles.
 This is accomplished by using the best co-managed resources to suppress alert fatigue and effectively orchestrate responses to identified malicious behaviors.

 Benefits of MDR

 A lofty goal, to be sure, which is why you should consider some requirements when looking at an MDR service’s provisions: